microsoft/Windows-IoT-Samples/SerialUART/CS/README.md

 Leave the power pin of the USB-to-TTL cable unconnected.
 It is not needed.

-Below is an image of our USB-to-TTL module connected to a USB port in our Up-Board.
+Below is an image of our USB-to-TTL module connected to a USB port in our Upboard.
 The GND, TX, and RX pins of the module are connected to the GND, RX, TX wires of the USB-to-TTL cable that is connected to our PC.

 [CP 2102 Connections](../../Resources/CP2102_Connections_500.png)